The Best Urban Hiking Spots in NYC

 Getting there: Take the 7 to Flushing-Main St., then take Q12 bus to Northern Blvd. at 223rd St.

-Neighborhood – Upper East SideWith the Second Ave Subway & Central Park within walking distance, the Upper East Side seems to good to be true!
+Exploring the Upper East SideWith the Second Ave Subway & Central Park within walking distance, the Upper East Side seems too good to be true!
 Find a luxury apartment at an affordable price.
-Start your search today!